kanokarob/Dragonkind-Evolved/README.md

 - Only appears at Immortal+ difficulty

 **The Last Dragon**
-- Only and always appears as the 20th Dragon (Immortal difficulty)
+- Only and always appears as the 20th Dragon globally in a world (Immortal difficulty)
 - Breath Clouds spread more and give Levitation + extreme Weakness
 - Converts the ground to Amethyst blocks as it flies
 - Frequently force-grounds flying players